 Q: How does the work culture differ from the USA?
 Do you have any tips for expats doing business in Cuba?
 Did you have any particularly difficult experiences adapting to local business culture?

 A: This is a topic for an entire book.
 Cuba was a stalwart, centralised, communist economy for decades.
-To give you an idea, consider the common saying: “we pretend to work and the State pretends to pay us.”
+To give you an idea, consider the common saying, “We pretend to work and the State pretends to pay us.”

 Things here can be incredibly inefficient, a lot of the economy turns on favours rather than simple supply, demand and cost.
-Work ethic can be sketchy and work may be cancelled with no notice for all sorts of random reasons from blackouts to unscheduled trips or meetings or crisis management.
-I have all kinds of experiences adapting to local business culture since I opened the bookstore/café at the very beginning of the private sector experiment here.
+Work ethic can be sketchy, and work may be cancelled with no notice for all sorts of random reasons, from blackouts to unscheduled trips or meetings or crisis management.
+I have had all kinds of experiences adapting to local business culture since I opened the bookstore/café at the very beginning of the private sector experiment here.
 One of the biggest challenges is finding reliable staff.
 It helps to have a very large network of friends and contacts, but even that is no assurance.

 Family and children

 Q: What are your favourite family attractions and activities in Havana?

 A: I love Parque Monte Barreto.
 Cuban families go here, one of Havana’s biggest green spaces, in droves on the weekend for picnics, pony rides, jumping in the bounce houses, etc. Parque Almendares, more towards the centre of town, is another place where there are cultural activities for kids on the weekends, rowboat rides, miniature golf and even a playground.